Visual design

 Design your icon to at most fill 12/16ths (900px for a 1200px icon) of a vertical or horizontal space.

-An icon that contains a lot of text.
+An icon that contains a lot of text, some of which is repetitive.

 Don’t use excessive amounts of text in your icon.
 This makes it hard to identify and read at smaller sizes.